One of the most worrying aspects for anyone considering entering into a debt solution is what will happen to their assets.

 However, entering a Trust Deed will make accessing any kind of credit quite difficult.
 Any new lender will usually charge you a higher rate of interest, which can then eat into your agreed disposable income.

-Therefore, it’s unlikely that you can get car finance during a Trust Deed, but not impossible.
+Therefore, it’s more difficult to get car finance during a Trust Deed, but not impossible.

 During your Trust Deed term, you will need to seek permission from your Trustee to obtain any form of credit.
 Not informing your Trustee breaches the terms of your agreement and could lead to your Trust Deed failing.